Heights PlatformStarts at $99 for Lifetime

 Among the hosted solutions, Teachable is the market leader with a large base of users.

-My personal favorite is Podia, as it a complete all in one solution with built-in email marketing, membership sites, and a lot more.
+My personal favorite is Podia, as it is a complete all-in-one solution with built-in email marketing, membership sites, and a lot more.

 Heights Platform aims to offer a better solution than these and other hosted solutions to make an online course and build a business by selling the course easily.

 Is it as good as or even better than the other similar tools?
 Let's find out.